-The recent ban on greyhound racing in NSW is another example where the majority of people actively oppose the unnecessary suffering of animals.
-One of the major concerns with people is "wastage" - the majority of dogs who are killed because they are no longer fast enough to win.
+The 2016 ban on greyhound racing in NSW is another example where the majority of people actively oppose the unnecessary suffering of animals.
+One of the major concerns of people is "wastage" - the majority of dogs who are killed because they are no longer fast enough to win.
 In other words, dogs are bred to be used for the trivial reason of entertainment and then killed.
 Most people rightly felt outrage when learning of this practice.
 The parallels with animal farming are clear - farmed animals are bred to be used for the trivial reason of enjoyment of the taste of their flesh or secretions and they die in the process.
-See: http://www.abc.net.au/news/2016-10-08/greyhound-racing--60- pc-of-people-support-ban-nsw-canberra/7915334

-We also note the surveys mentioned in the draft report of the 2016 inquiry by the Productivity Commission into the regulation of agriculture: "A survey of Australians' relationships with animals found that '52 per cent of respondents thought that factory-farming methods of producing meat, eggs, and milk (which are becoming dominant trends) were cruel'" and "30 per cent thought that animals deserve the same rights as people to be free from harm and exploitation".
+We also note the surveys mentioned in the report of the 2016 inquiry by the Productivity Commission into the regulation of agriculture: "A survey of Australians' relationships with animals found that '52 per cent of respondents thought that factory-farming methods of producing meat, eggs, and milk (which are becoming dominant trends) were cruel'" and "30 per cent thought that animals deserve the same rights as people to be free from harm and exploitation".

 Most people agree that causing unnecessary suffering and death of any sentient being is wrong and we should not participate in it if we can avoid it.
-We believe that given the right information about 1) the sentience of animals, 2) the unavoidable suffering of animals in agriculture and 3) the scientific evidence that humans have no need for animal food products, then there will be widespread public support for the complete phasing out of animal agriculture in Victoria.
+We believe that given the right information about 1) the sentience of animals, 2) the unavoidable suffering of animals in agriculture and 3) the scientific evidence that humans have no need for animal food products, then there will be widespread public support for the complete phasing out of animal agriculture, including the live export industry, in Australia.